 Cyclamen plant

 The bulbs of this winter flower are the most toxic part of the plant, making it dangerous for cats and dogs.
 Being buried, it is difficult for animals to ingest the cyclamen bulbs.
-Nevertheless, the flowers are also poisonous: if eaten, they are responsible for cats’ convulsions, vomiting and diarrhoea.
+Nevertheless, the flowers are also poisonous: if eaten, they can cause cats to have convulsions, vomiting, and diarrhoea.

 Hydrangea plant